scaleapi/SWE-agent/README.md

 will execute the sweagent and swebench commands defined in `sweagent_wrapper_configs/wrapper_config.yaml`

 You should be able to see the run logs actively your console, and final predictions will be written to `{--output_dir}/preds.json`.

+To compile final predictions, you can use compile_predictions.py, or helper code in the SWE_bench-Pro-os/helper-code directory.
+End to end instructions are listed at https://github.com/scaleapi/SWE-bench_Pro-os

 ### Config file or Command Changes